Locations:

 Lung auscultation

 Your healthcare provider will listen to the sounds your lungs make through a lung auscultation.
-To auscultate your lungs, they’ll have you sit upright.
-You’ll be asked to take deep breaths through your mouth.
-Your healthcare provider will first place a stethoscope on your chest.
-They’ll move the stethoscope to different auscultation points on your chest.
-They’ll start at the top of your lungs and move downward.
-They’ll compare the sounds of each lung.
+They’ll ask you to sit upright, if possible.
+Your provider will place a stethoscope on your chest and ask you to take deep breaths through your mouth.
+Then, they’ll move the stethoscope to different pulmonary (lung) auscultation points.
+They’ll start at the top of your lungs and move downward, then compare the sounds of each lung.

-Then your healthcare provider will place the stethoscope on your back.
-They’ll again start at the top and work their way down, going from side to side.
+After listening to your lungs from the front of your body, they’ll place the stethoscope on your back.
+Just as before, they’ll start at the top and work their way down, going from side to side.
 They’ll listen to one complete breath cycle at each auscultation site.
-They’ll compare the sounds they hear between the front and back of your lungs.
+After that, they’ll compare the sounds they hear between the front and back of your lungs.

 Your healthcare provider will listen for:

-• Duration: Duration measures the length of your inhales and exhales.
+• Duration: The length of your inhales and exhales.

-• Amplitude: Amplitude is the level of loudness or intensity in your breaths.
+• Amplitude: The loudness or intensity in your breaths.

-• Quality: Quality listens for any distinctive characteristics or abnormal sounds such as wheezing.
+• Quality: Any distinctive characteristics or abnormal sounds, like wheezing.

 Arteries auscultation

-• Bruit: A bruit is a sound that indicates turbulent blood flow in your arteries.
+• Bruit: A bruit is a sound that indicates turbulent (rough or uneven) blood flow in your arteries.
 Bruits could mean that you have poor circulation in a certain part of your body.

 • Intensity: Your provider will check to see if your pulse is weak or absent.
 This could mean that you have a blocked artery.